 Are you familiar with local family court judges?

-Before enrolling in a college class, you probably asked a few other students what the professor is like, how she grades, and what her stance of tardiness is.
-Hiring a lawyer is similar because, before you do so, you want to make sure they know your local judges' reputations and directions in which they tend to rule.
+Before enrolling in a college class, you probably asked a few other students what the professor is like, how they grade, and what their stance of tardiness is, etc. Hiring a lawyer is similar because, before you do so, you want to make sure they know your local judges' reputations and directions in which they tend to rule.
 If the judge assigned to your case tends to be lenient with custody and you're seeking sole custody, you'll want your lawyer to be aware of this so that she can plan a strong strategy.

 Do you believe it is better to mediate and negotiate than go to trial?